balancer/code-review/rate-providers/SuperformRateProviders.md

     - [yAudit Superform Router Plus and Super Vaults Review](https://github.com/superform-xyz/SuperVaults/blob/main/audits/yAudit_report.pdf)

 ## Context
 The ERC4626 RateProvider fetches the rate of SuperVault tokens in terms of the underlying asset.
 The exchange rate is provided via the conversion between totalAssets and totalSupply.
+Each SuperVault manages multiple "Superforms", which are positions linked to other vaults.
+A `SuperVaultManager` role controls a whitelist of vaults where funds can be allocated.
+A `SuperVaultStrategist` role is allowed to rebalance the allocation of assets amongst whitelisted vaults.

 ## Review Checklist: Bare Minimum Compatibility
 Each of the items below represents an absolute requirement for the Rate Provider.
 If any of these is unchecked, the Rate Provider is unfit to use.